101 Ways You’re Probably Wasting Money — and How to Stop

 9. Using Too Much Toilet Paper

 This is a sensitive topic that might rub you the wrong way, but you’re probably using too much toilet paper.
-Just like paper towels, Americans lead the world in toilet paper consumption per capita.
+Just like paper towels, Americans are one of the leading countries in yearly toilet paper consumption.
 Try cutting back or consider getting a bidet.

 Ways You’re Wasting Money at the Pharmacy